UoMResearchIT/Actions/README.md

 * [`instantiate-file`](instantiate-file) creates a file with a value provided by your workflow.

+* ['add_prs_to_project (reusable workflow)](.github/workflows/add_prs_to_project.yml) is a reusable workflow that you can use in your repository to add any PRs assigned to a user to a Project and set the Status in the project to a value of your choosing.

 ## Linux runners only

 * [`apt-get-install`](apt-get-install) installs packages into Ubuntu runners, allowing for subtleties of installation that have been found to come up with some packages "in the wild".